Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/breakpoints.md

 | 3x-large | `3xl` | &ge;1880px |
 {{< /bs-table >}}

-Breakpoints are representative of a subset of common device sizes and viewport dimensions—they don't specifically target every use case or device.
-Instead, the ranges provide a strong and consistent foundation to build on for nearly any device.

-These breakpoints are customizable via Sass—you'll find them in a Sass map in our `_variables.scss` stylesheet.

-{{< scss-docs name="grid-breakpoints" file="scss/_variables.scss" >}}

-For more information and examples on how to modify our Sass maps and variables, please refer to [the CSS section of the Grid documentation]({{< docsref "/layout/grid#css" >}}).

 {{< bootstrap-compatibility >}}

 Includes support for xxl breakpoint, defined like 2xl.